benkaan001/ecommerceSQL/README.md

   `<mysql -u root -p>`

-  To populate the database, then, run:
+  To populate the data, then, run:

   `<source db/schema.sql>`